f4iteightiz/HP71B_forth/README.md

 Example 7: LAMBERT.ASM
 Forth words LW0 and LW1 in assembler for calculation of the lambert function, branch 0 and -1.
 Newest high speed calculation, high precision iterated function (anno 2017).

+Example 8: W.SRC; it shows an example of a HP41 code translated into HP71B similar forth words.
+W2.SRC is the same code but without comments.